| Home Earth

 Information about business and investment in the African countries within the monetary system of the Franc Zone - CFA. (in French)

 Provides information about the chamber and business and investment in Benin.

 Council of Private Investors in Benin, the CIPB association website.

 Destination Benin - Travel and Tour Guides

 Discover Benin: Ganvie, Ouidah, Cotonou, Abomey, Parakou, Grand-Popo, Port-Novo, Natitingou, Pendjari National Park.

 Links to accommodation, hotels, attractions, festivals, events, tourist boards, tours and much more.

-Official website of tourism in Benin with extensive information about the country.
+Website about tourism in Benin with information about the country.

 Benin Travel Information and Travel Guide